ShengxinHong/ShengxinHong.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am an undergraduate student majoring in Software Engineering at Detroit Mercy University and Hubei University of Technology (joint degree).
 Currently, I am a research assistant with Professor [Xiuyi Fan](https://dr.ntu.edu.sg/cris/rp/rp01665) at Nanyang Technological University.
 My research interest is in Multi-Agents System and Knowledge Representation and Reasoning.
 Specifically, I use formal methods to empower machines with logical reasoning and agents interaction, allowing for arguments and counter-arguments that provide them with reasons for their decisions.

+I focus on logic-based techniques in order to explore the following problems:

+(i) How to design AI agents so that human-agent or agent-agent interactions and co-operation can be more natural.

+(ii) Explore more effective formal methods for dealing with multi-agents argumentation and apply it to various domains (e.g., healthcare, law, finance).

+(iii) Large Language Model as Agent,

 Beyond that, I've been actively exploring the intersection of machine learning and traditional symbol-based methods for building Explainable Artificial Intelligence (XAI).
 Recently, I have focused on Large Language Models as Agents (LLM Agents) and enhancing the clinical reasoning capabilities of LLM Agents through multi-agent interaction, argumentation framework, etc.

 If you are interested in any aspect of me, I would love to chat and collaborate, please email me at-(seikin.shengxinhong@gmail.com).